-Check this box if you have changed your method of reporting (payments received or amounts billed).
-You have changed your method if the method you are using for 2013 is different than the method you used for 2012.
+Check this box if you have changed your method of reporting.
+You have changed your method if the method you are using for 2016 is different than the method you used for 2015.

 Enter the total amount of any scholarships or grants that you administered and processed during the calendar year for the payment of the student's costs of attendance.
 Scholarships and grants generally include all payments received from 3rd parties (excluding family members and loan proceeds).
 This includes payments received from governmental and private entities such as the Department of Veterans Affairs, the Department of Defense, civic, and religious organizations, and nonprofit entities.
 However, see Exceptions, earlier.

 A scholarship or grant is administered and processed by you if you receive payment of an amount, whether by check, cash, electronic transfer, or other means, which you know or reasonably should know is a scholarship or grant, regardless of whether the educational institution is named as payee or co-payee of the amount and (if a non-cash payment) regardless of whether the student endorses the check or other means of payment for the benefit of the institution.
 A Pell Grant is an example of a grant administered and processed by a college or university in all cases.